SkyEye-FAST/mcbe-chinese-patch/README.md

 ### Workflow Automation

-This project uses GitHub Actions to automate the entire translation and packaging process.
-The workflow consists of the following steps:
+This project uses GitHub Actions to automate the translation and packaging process.
+It runs every 2 hours to update language files, and the final resource packs (`.mcpack` and `.zip`) are generated and available for download.

-1. **Update Language Files**:
-   - Runs on a schedule (every 2 hours) or can be triggered manually.
-   - Executes `extract.py`, `merge.py`, and `update_sources.py` to get the latest source strings from the game.
-   - Commits the updated source files to the repository.

-2. **Sync with Crowdin**:
-   - Uploads the new source files to Crowdin.
-   - Downloads the latest translations from Crowdin and commits them to the `patched/` directory.

-3. **Post-processing**:
-   - Runs `pack.py` to create the final resource packs (`.mcpack` and `.zip`).
-   - Uploads the generated resource packs as artifacts to the GitHub Actions run, making them available for download.

 ## License